 Grooming and Maintenance

-However, pruning and pinching the spent pods and flowers encourages bushiness and blooming.
+However, pruning and pinching the spent pods and flowers encourage bushiness and blooming.

 Cut back your yellow bell plant, if it gets damaged or dies in the winter, to encourage new growth.